huangsx0213/e2e_test_framework/README.md

 #### Body-related fields:
 - Body Template: Use Jinja2 syntax for dynamic values.
 - Body Default: Provide default values in JSON format.
-- Body User-defined Fields: Override default values or add new fields in JSON format.
+- Body Override: Override default values or add new fields in JSON format.
   - Supports dynamic values using `${variable_name}` syntax.
   - These variables are replaced with actual values from the Robot Framework variable scope.
 - Use `{{variable_name}}` in templates for dynamic values.